quintans/eventsourcing/README.md

 > If it is not possible to get the last published message to the event bus, we can store it in a database.
 > Writing repeated messages to the event bus is not a concern, since the used event bus must guarantee `at least once` delivery.
 It is the job of the projector to be idempotent, discarding repeated messages.

 On the projection side it is pretty much the same as in the Simple use, but now we would store the last position in the event bus, so that in the event of a restart, we would know from where to replay the messages.
+Improving even further, we could lift the restriction of a projector single instance by using a message bus with an ordered keyed partition, like Apache Kafka.
+This would avoid different instances handle events for the same aggregate, because the same projector instance would be used for the same aggregate.

 Depending on the rate of events being written in the event store, the poller may not be able to keep up and becomes a bottleneck.
 When this happens we need to create more polling services that don't overlap when polling event.